folio-org/folio-sample-modules/hello-vertx/README.md

    java -jar okapi-core/target/okapi-core-fat.jar dev
 ```

-If you have no tenants defined, then you need to add one:
+Since we just started Okapi, we have no tenants defined.
+So let's make one:

 ```
 curl -w '\n' -X POST -D - \